Who were the Deepcut four?

 Did he kill himself?
 The Army said so, and an inquest concurred.

-A friend of Pte Benton added to the suggestion.
-Trevor Hunter said the recruit had been the target of "vicious verbal attacks and humiliating abuse" which drove him to take his own life.
+A friend of Pte Benton, Trevor Hunter, said the recruit had been the target of "vicious verbal attacks and humiliating abuse" which drove him to take his own life.

 "He was an easy target because he had a croaky voice, he spoke his mind and his kit was a mess," Mr Hunter said.

-But independent ballistics expert Frank Swann, who investigated the deaths initially for the police and later the families, said it was impossible for Pte Benton to have killed himself.
-He suggested he had been shot four times from a distance and only once from close range.
+Frank Swann said it was impossible for Pte Benton to have killed himself, suggesting he had been shot four times from a distance and only once from close range.

+However, there were two witnesses to Pte Benton's death and both soldiers gave evidence to the Blake review of what they saw happen.

-A second inquest was ordered after a campaign by the family for a full investigation amid allegations he suffered prolonged physical and psychological bullying.
+A second inquest was ordered after a campaign by the family for a full investigation amid allegations he suffered prolonged bullying.

+The fresh inquest has heard claims the recruit was "constantly punished", assaulted and bullied, and at one stage "shackled", but former barracks staff have said they would have known if there was mistreatment.

 Cheryl James, 18, from Llangollen, in north Wales